eeieeeee-eee/config-files/README.md

 # config-files
-PickleEvan's dotfiles, and other configs
+PickleEvan's dotfiles, .conf's, and other configs